 'Weaving', 'blending' -- one wants to say that these are metaphors, but are they?
-[Question: does 'form' = 'meaning' for Plato, or what is the relation of form to meaning for Plato?
-It seems not (261d-e): meaning concerns discourse, and discourse is the stringing together of words -- i.e. the stinging together of words which in combination are meaningful.
-But meaning also concerns the names of forms -- what gives the name of a form meaning?
-Precisely being the name of form; -- but if the forms are unknowable in themselves ("shape" e.g.), then is the meaning of the words that supposedly name them also unknowable [i.e. nonsense]?
-If not, then 'meaning of a name' does not = 'form' [bearer of the name], but must be defined some other way.
+[Question: does 'Form' = 'meaning' for Plato, or what is the relation of Form to meaning for Plato?
+It seems not (261d-e): meaning concerns discourse, and discourse is the stringing together of words -- i.e. the stringing together of words which in combination are meaningful.
+But meaning also concerns the names of Forms -- what gives the name of a Form meaning?
+Precisely being the name of Form; -- but if the Forms are unknowable in themselves ("shape" e.g.) and, indeed, "cannot exist in our world" (Parmenides 134b), then is the meaning of the words that supposedly name them also unknowable [i.e. nonsense]?
+If not, then 'meaning of a name' does not = 'Form' [bearer of the name], but must be defined some other way.
 How does Plato distinguish between sense and nonsense other than to say, tautologically, that "words that fit together" signify, whereas those that do not don't (261d-e).]

 260b-c - We have next to consider whether ["not-being"] blends with thinking and discourse....
 If it does not blend with them, everything must be true, but if it does, we shall have false thinking and discourse, for thinking or saying "what is not" comes, I suppose, to the same thing as falsity in thought and speech.

 THEAETETUS: We must, it seems, prove that falsity exists both in speech and thought ...